-Joya Misra is Professor of Sociology and Public Policy at the University of Massachusetts Amherst.
+Joya Misra is Professor of Sociology and Public Policy at the University of Massachusetts Amherst, a past Editor of Gender & Society, and the Vice President-Elect of the American Sociological Association.
 Her research focuses on social social inequality, including inequalities by gender and gender identity, race, ethnicity, sexuality, nationality, citizenship, parenthood status, and educational level.

 Mala Htun is Professor in the Department of Political Science at the University of New Mexico and heads the American Political Science Association Presidential Task Force on Women’s Advancement in the Profession.
 Htun’s scholarly work focuses on comparative politics, the rights of disadvantaged groups, political inclusion, and gender equality.

 Laurel Smith-Doerr is Professor of Sociology and Director of the Institute for Social Science Research at UMass Amherst, coordinating the University's groundbreaking NSF-ADVANCE grant on Advancing Women and Underrepresented Faculty in Science and Engineering.
 Her work investigates how science, gender, and organizations are connected and become institutionalized in contemporary knowledge-based communities.

 Sarah Jacobson is Associate Professor in the Department of Economics at Williams College.
 She works on environmental economics, especially public goods and common pool resource dynamics, experimental economics and microeconomics.
 Prof. Jacobsen has been involved in recent initiatives to reform the undergraduate environment for economics students and has written on inclusion and professional standards within the economics profession.

 About ISSR's Social Science and Social Location Series